 Why is there so much asbestos in the construction industry?

 In the 1990s, the use of asbestos in construction worldwide was pervasive because of its availability and ease of use.
 Asbestos has remarkable benefits in the construction industry.
 Not only that it is readily available in the market but also cheap and fire-resistant.
 It is also a material used as insulation in most homes and commercial and industrial buildings.
-Asbestos also has a variety of uses such as soundproofing, fire-retardant, decorative molding, and impervious roofing material.
+Asbestos also has a variety of uses such as soundproofing, fire-retardant, decorative moulding, and impervious roofing material.
+Often the asbestos re-roofing requires an asbestos roof replacement or roof restoration specialist.

 What makes asbestos dangerous and why should we be concerned?